kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

    + I think this is okay for now, but it should be prominently noted.
 We are not going to get a good time series on these from the first four rounds if they aren't in the first two rounds.
 They make some weird references to Smoot Hawley, so I think this will need to be explored at some point.

-4. For the containers, I also learned about the trade history in Australia, it says that the trade of beef, other food and also certain chemicals increases in significantly larger volumns after the development of technology.
+4. For the containers, I also learned about the trade history in Australia, it says that the trade of beef, other food and also certain chemicals increases in significantly larger volumes after the development of technology.
 I will pay more attention to those products when taking comparisons with other agreements.
-Maybe there are more changes of products in later rounds like Kenedy round and Tokyo round.
+Maybe there are more changes of products in later rounds like Kennedy round and Tokyo round.

 5. I just compared the schedule_16 (Free list) in Annecy and Torquay, I notice that around half of the products which are in the Torquay free list are not in the Annecy.
 Geneva (file Geneva1) round covers similar amounts of Free list products as Torquay, but there are several covered in Torquay but not Geneva and vice versa.
 So several products on the Free list had been removed from Geneva to Torquay, I will manually fill them in.